New York, NYC, USA

 Search & Destroy

 If punk Japanese fashion is your jam, then look no further than Search & Destroy on 25 St Marks Place in Little Tokyo in NYC.
-With such awesome finds as Day-Glo boots, fishnets, and punk shirts, you’re sure to walk out of here with some staple wardrobe pieces.

 What we love about this place, is that though the stuff is really unique, it’s not going to break the bank!
 Looking for some awesome sunglasses or accessories?
 Well, you’re sure to find them here too!